kennethdavidbuck/ember-cli-storagekit/README.md

 ## ember-cli-storagekit [![Build Status](https://travis-ci.org/kennethdavidbuck/ember-cli-storagekit.svg?branch=develop)](https://travis-ci.org/kennethdavidbuck/ember-cli-storagekit)

 A thin layer on top of the HTML5 localStorage and sessionStorage services.
-It also has a third type of storage called instanceStorage which is used as a failover when localStorage or sessionStorage are not available (such as when a user intentionally disables it).
+It also has a third type of storage called instanceStorage which is used as a failover when localStorage or sessionStorage are not available (such as when a user intentionally disables them).

 This addon does not assume your application uses ember data.
 That being said it would serve well as part of a custom local, session, instance storage adapter.